 Frequently Asked Questions

 Kipling Veterinary Hospital and Wellness Center recommends that all dogs be current on the core vaccines, which are Rabies and the Distemper/Parvo combination (DHPP).
 The Rabies vaccine is required by the city for your pet's safety and for the safety of all the people and animals that your pet comes into contact with.
-Rabies is still a fatal disease, once signs are present, and is easily prevented with a vaccination.
+Rabies is still a fatal disease once signs are present and are easily prevented with a vaccination.
 Rabies is contracted through the saliva of an affected animal, usually through a bite wound.
-The Distemper/Parvo vaccine combination prevents Distemper, Adenovirus, Parainfluenza, and Parvo; of which, Parvo is the most common of these diseases still seen.
+The Distemper/Parvo vaccine combination prevents Distemper, Adenovirus, Parainfluenza, and Parvo, of which, Parvo is the most common of these diseases still seen.
 It is only through the help of these vaccination programs that we have dramatically reduced the occurrence of these diseases and saved countless lives.

 The start time and duration of the transition from baby teeth to adult teeth varies with each individual pet.
 The loss of baby teeth usually starts about 3-4 months of age and ends about 6-8 months of age.
 You may find baby teeth in the carpet, stuck in toys, or in your pet's fur.
 Most often, the lost teeth are swallowed and are never found.

 Pets that do not lose their baby teeth have a condition called retained deciduous teeth.
 Retained teeth should be removed, usually at the time of spaying or neutering, to prevent other problems from developing.
 Removal of these teeth allows the adult teeth to grow properly and prevents breakage or infection of the more fragile baby teeth.